advisors-excel-llc/AEConnect/Resources/docs/config/entity_mapping.md

 Entity's data.

 The `SalesforceId` annotation is used in place of `Field` and uses the `connection` (singular) attribute.
-When `connection` is omitted, the connection named "default" is used.
-If there isn't a connection named "default" in your configuration, then the mapping will fail; the connection name is not an alias.
+When `connection` is omitted, the default connection is used.
 There should be one `SalesforceId` mapped property for each connection the Entity is mapped to.

-Like `ExternalId`, `SalesforceId` can only be used on a **property** and **not** on a getter or setter.
+Like `ExternalId`, `SalesforceId` can only be used on properties and not on a getter or setter.

 ```php
 <?php